Bernardo-MG/development-docs/maven/frontend.md

 Just remember that Maven is mainly a Java tool, and any other technology should be a secondary aspect of the project.
 When the frontend moves away from Java it is best to split the project in two.

+## Webjars

+[Webjars][webjars] are frontend dependencies packaged into Jars.

+The downside is that they require a specific framework, such as Spring or Play, to be usable.

 ## Minification

 To minify JS and CSS files use the [Minify Maven Plugin][minify_plugin].